- 85% of Baldwin's 2013 graduates were accepted to college!

 The James Baldwin School Uses Performance-Based Assessments

-James Baldwin is a member of the NY Performance Standards Consortium, a coalition of 32 successful small high schools in New York State that have a performance assessment system which meets and exceeds NYS Learning Standards.
-In lieu of high-stakes exams, Consortium schools require a series of assessments in academic subject areas that demand concentrated effort over time and prepare students for the rigor of college work.
+James Baldwin is a member of the NY Performance Standards Consortium, a small coalition of high schools in New York State that have a performance assessment system which exceeds NYS Learning Standards.
+In lieu of high-stakes Regents exams, Consortium schools require a series of assessments in academic subject areas that demand concentrated effort over time and prepare students for the rigor of college work.
 Research has shown that Consortium students graduate at higher rates than the general population of NYC public schools and have greater success than the national average in college, both in their GPAs and in the rate at which they return to college for a second year (Phi Delta Kappan, January 2007).

 James Baldwin uses performance-based and portfolio assessment (PBATs) because the kind of learning such assessment promotes is better preparation for college and the world of work.
 PBATs require students to demonstrate a wide range of skills: to read, reason, write, revise, consider, present and defend their individual work to peers and teachers.